AdobeDocs/experience-platform.en/help/landing/api-guide.md

 The documentation for [!DNL Experience Platform] shows example API calls in two different ways.
 First, the call is presented in its **API format**, a template representation showing only the operation (GET, POST, PUT, PATCH, DELETE) and the endpoint being used (for example, `/global/classes`).
 Some templates also show the location of variables to help illustrate how a call should be formulated, such as `GET /{VARIABLE}/classes/{ANOTHER_VARIABLE}`.

 The calls are then shown as cURL commands in a **Request**, which includes the necessary headers and full "base path" needed to successfully interact with the API.
 The base path should be pre-pended to all endpoints.
 For example, the aforementioned `/global/classes` endpoint becomes `https://platform.adobe.io/data/foundation/schemaregistry/global/classes`.
-You will see the API format / Request pattern throughout the documentation, and are expected to use the complete path shown in the example Request when making your own calls to Platform APIs.
+You will see the API format / request pattern throughout the documentation, and are expected to use the complete path shown in the example request when making your own calls to Platform APIs.

 ### Example API request